 Take time to savour a delicious breakfast or brunch and make this Slow Cooker Blueberry French Toast recipe!
 It's easy to make with your choice of baguette, brioche, or challah or your favourite gluten-free bread.
 This overnight slow cooker blueberry French toast has crispy edges, a soft interior, a rich, custard-like flavour and a crunchy streusel topping!

 Blueberry French toast for breakfast?
 Yes please!
 We love to go out for breakfast, but sometimes there are few gluten-free choices on a breakfast or brunch menu.
 Pancakes, waffles, French toast--they're all usually off-limits to those of us who can't digest gluten.

-I make Air Fryer French Toast Sticks for breakfast sometimes because I can use my favourite gluten-free bread and we love the crispy texture the air fryer gives it.
-Lately, however, when I get a craving for French toast, I've used this slow cooker French toast recipe and we love it!
+I make Air Fryer French Toast Sticks for breakfast sometimes because I can use my favourite gluten-free bread and I love the crispy texture the air fryer gives it.
+Lately, however, when I need a French toast casserole like this Gluten-free Apple Cinnamon French Toast bake, I've used this slow cooker blueberry French toast recipe and I love it!

 ❤️ Why you'll love this recipe